nikukatansa/crossroad-live/site/content/_index.md

   video: LOyUfwdntpA
   showsection: false
 sundayschool:
-  intro: Peter was one of Jesus' disciples and was able to do something amazing
+  intro: John was one of Jesus' disciples and his story teaches us that we can
-    because he trusted Jesus...
+    pray and listen to Jesus today.
-  video: HG6I4fkB6wE
+  video: hJy0mfnUDjM
   showsection: true
 specialvideo:
   title: Remembrance Sunday 2020